top of page

 "Radiative-convective equilibrium and tropical deep convection."
 Penn State University Climate Dynamics Seminar, 19 October 2022.

 "Hurricanes and climate change."
-Presented most recently at University of Florida's Indian River Research and Education Center on 18 November 2022.
-Also presented at Florida A&M University's Energy Water Food Nexus on 12 April 2022, and as Florida BRACE webinar on 26 August 2021.
+Presented most recently at Vermont State University Department of Natural Sciences on 11 March 2024.
+Also presented at Salisbury University Department of Geography and Geosciences on 4 December 2023, University of Florida's Indian River Research and Education Center on 18 November 2022, Florida A&M University's Energy Water Food Nexus on 12 April 2022, and as Florida BRACE webinar on 26 August 2021.
 (Link to original webinar recording)

 2021